PrakyathPNayak/python_spotify/README.md

+#THIS CODE IS NO LONGER WORKING AS YOUTUBE HAS BLOCKED THE DOWNLOADS

 # Spotify to YouTube Audio Downloader

 This script fetches tracks from your Spotify playlists, searches for the corresponding YouTube videos, and downloads the audio from these videos.